fboender/sec-tools/README.md

 * **[sec-diff](docs/man/sec-diff.1.md)**: Output changes in `sec-gather-*` script output since last time
 * **[sec-report](docs/man/sec-report.1.md)**: Generate HTML and PDF reports from gathered info
 * **[sec-mail](docs/man/sec-mail.1.md)**: Send alerts and reports.

+## <a name="installation">Installation</a>

+sec-tools requires the Mako Python library.
+Debian / Ubuntu users can install it with:

+    $ sudo apt install python-mako

+Clone the `sec-tools` repository and run the install Make job:

+    $ git clone ...
+    $ cd sec-tools
+    $ sudo make install

+This will install all the tools and the manual pages.

 ## <a name="gather">Gather scripts</a>